-NASE 403 Special Topics in Applied and Natural Sciences (3 credits)
+NAS 415 Special Topics in Natural and Applied Sciences (3 credits) Formerly NASE 403

 This course examines a different theme or themes during each semester related to natural and applied sciences.
-Currently planned are topics related to the environment, sustainability, psychology and healthcare
+Currently planned are topics related to the environment, sustainability, psychology and healthcare.

-NASE 415 Research in Natural and Applied Sciences (1 to 3 credits)
+NAS 420 Internship in Natural and Applied Sciences (3 credits) Formerly NASE 421